What is Rib Cage Pain?

 • Pleuritis, also called pleuritis, is an inflammatory condition that affects the walls of the lungs and chest.

-• The pleura are thin tissues that line the lining of the chest and the lungs.
+• The pleura are thin tissues that line the chest and lungs.
 In their healthy state, they glide smoothly over each other.
-However, the inflammation causes them to rub, causing significant pain.
+However, inflammation causes them to rub, causing significant pain.

 • Since the advent of antibiotics, pleurisy is much less common than it used to be.
 Even when it happens, it is often a mild condition that resolves itself.
 Pleuritis generally lasts from a couple of days to two weeks.